casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/upgrade-contract.md

 );
 ```

 Apply the contract entry points and named keys when you call the function.
 You can also specify a hash_name and uref_name that will be put in the context's named keys.
-You do not need to save the version number returned, since the version of this contract package would always be equal to 1.
+You do not need to save the version number returned since the version of this contract package would always be equal to 1.

 :::note